ARTICLES

 Lawyers in the Mediation Process: Lawyer Assisted Mediation

-By Marie Nickle LL.B LL.M Acc.Fm
+By Marie Nickle JD LL.M Acc.Fm

 Lawyers representing clients in the Mediation process is called “Lawyer Assisted Mediation”.
 As a mediator, some of my best mediations have involved lawyers being present in the sessions.
 As a lawyer some of my best cases have involved my representing a party in a mediation process.
 Both lawyers and mediators working together create, in my opinion, one of the best resolution processes available for disputing parties.
 The lawyers provide the needed legal advice to their clients as part of the mediation process.
 In assisting separating couples, mediators cannot ignore they are operating within a complicated legal framework wherein there is only so much creativity parties can exercise.
 A reality for the mediation process and mediators is that lawyers are necessary to provide the needed legal advice and also to generate a legally binding document once consensus has been reached between parties in the mediation sessions.
 As well, lawyers should accept and acknowledge that mediators perform an extremely valuable role in assisting parties to accomplish the very time consuming and expensive part of any family process, which is arriving at consensus.
 As such, the mediation process requires both mediators and lawyers performing their roles and working together.
 Unbundled legal services is a new reality for lawyers borne out of a broken legal system for separated families.
 Offering services by way of Lawyer Assisted Mediation to mediation clients is an effective and timely way lawyers can move into being and staying relevant in an ever changing alternate dispute resolution environment.
 In my opinion, the integrity of the family mediation process is best maintained with both mediators and lawyers working together to provide a complete and effective alternate resolution process for separated families.